 Los Angeles is the next must-stop destination along the California coast.
 This wacky, fun city has a variety of food and activity options for all explorers.
 If you’re into sports, watch a baseball game at Dodger Stadium.

-For the entertainment lover, stroll along Holly Boulevard.
+For the entertainment lover, stroll along Hollywood Boulevard.
 If you’re traveling with kids take them to Disneyland or Universal Studios.

 Bohemian spirits should visit Venice Beach.
 The beach has a free-spirited boardwalk with funky murals, street performers, fortune tellers, unique shops, a skate park, and the well-known Muscle Beach outdoor gym.
 Venice Beach is a fun stop located just south of Santa Monica.